4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/10-Create_a_new_function/README.md

 ## 📝 Instructions:

-1. Complete the function called `littleIntroduction()`, which prints in the console a little introduction of you.
+1. Complete the function called `shortIntroduction()`, which prints in the console a short introduction of you.

 2. The function will ask for 3 arguments: `name`, `profession`, and `age`.